simp/simp-doc/docs/user_guide/HOWTO/Configure_Ssh.rst

 ..
 NOTE::

    This parameter is **not validated**.
-Be careful to only specify settings that are only allowed for your particular SSH daemon.
+Be careful to only specify settings that are only allowed for your particular SSH daemon and avoid duplicate declaration of resources already specified.
 Invalid options may cause the ssh service to fail on restart.

 There are also number of SIMP specific parameters, such as whether the system is FIPS enabled, has a firewall, or utilizes LDAP.
 The ``ssh::server::config``